 When put as baldly as that it is not hard to recognize that although each of these options represent adversarial points of view, they none-the-less share certain characteristics.
 They each offer to their acolytes a degree of certainty about the unknown and the unknowable future.
 We looked last week at some of the dangers involved in forcing the future into the box of our expectations and today will tease a few more insights from it.
 It is not surprising we find such systems of thought seductive yet these overly simple views have a tendency to fuel fundamentalisms of one stripe or another.
 Fundamentalisms in turn tend to fuel violence as the heretics who threaten this surety must burn.
 This dynamic is well illustrated in the film about Ernest Becker’s work, Flight from Death: The Quest for Immortality.

 Of course in our more sophisticated moments we are sure evolution, nature and history have no actual direction.
 We avoid the teleological error in polite company.
 The problem with this overly simple view is that, as we learned earlier, ecosystems do seek out a type of goal as they evolve toward their climax communities.
 There are scholars of history who have claimed to find a type of cyclic ebb and flow in the human realm as civilizations rise and fall.
-They document another type of goal or end to which things are tending even if that end is not a stopping point but just another way station of an ongoing cycle.
+They document another type of goal or end to which things are tending even if that end is not a stopping point but just another way station of an ongoing cyclical spiral.

 I think we need to proceed carefully in looking for a middle way between these two overly simplifying positions we can take when we are orienting ourselves towards the future.
 It seems to me the first steps on the path to wisdom will of necessity involve a willingness to shake up our certainties and our uncertainties a bit.
 How else might we make the space in which something new can bloom?

 Let’s not lose sight of what we are trying to do with mindfulness about ecology – waking up.
 We want to remove the numbness that fails to appreciate the preciousness of every breath of air, every drink of water and every bite of food we and all sentient beings partake of.
 We want to pierce the veil of our habitual mental abstractions that dulls our perceptions so we can know it is not true that ‘if you’ve seen one Redwood, you’ve seen them all.’
 We want to nurture the insight that sees beyond the surface where things clothe themselves in the illusion of being unchanging and independent.
 We are willing to go through a stage of purgation to arrive at a stage of illumination.

 These represent working skillfully with our nervous system by understanding its strengths and weaknesses.
-The idea is that by working with the nature of our minds and senses just as they are we increase the degrees of freedom we are able to bring to bear when making the choices that build our future; choices that are always and only made moment by moment.
+The idea is that by working with the nature of our minds and senses just as they are, we increase the degrees of freedom we are able to bring to bear when making the choices that build our future; choices that are always and only made moment by moment.
 Recognizing the power of choice places our feet firmly on the path that leads towards liberation.

 The contemplative traditions can be maddening to those who want to be told what to do.
 Instead of offering dictates from above they recommend maturing your own wisdom so that you can determine what the best action to pursue is among all that are offered in each circumstance.
 Recognizing general guidelines can only ever be guidelines respects both the contingency and the patterns that confront us in every event.